ilaiadaya/Projects/README.md

-# Ilai Bachrach
+# Ilai's latest work

-My work follows a simple formula: data + story = powerful messages.
+My latest work follows a simple formula: data + story = powerful messages.
-I explore psychology, art, education, teaching and social networks... through DATA SCIENCE.
+In it I explore topics like psychology, art, education, teaching and social networks... through DATA SCIENCE.

+### A little about myself

 I'm dedicated to shaping a better tomorrow.
 I have boundless curiosity to learn more and improve how I learn, collaborate with brilliant people and to always stay humble.

 ## See here some of my latest projects.
 Thank you for supporting me!